-The Federal Emergency Management Agency (FEMA) Region IX produced the Level Up Audio Project to share stories, case studies, and best practices to inspire hazard mitigation action and strengthen our community of hazard mitigation and climate adaptation professionals.
-As a resource to state and local governments on climate adaptation and resilience, the Georgetown Climate Center (GCC) partnered with FEMA Region IX to make the audio series available.
+The Federal Emergency Management Agency (FEMA) Region 9 produced the Level Up Audio Project to share stories, case studies, and best practices to inspire hazard mitigation action and strengthen our community of hazard mitigation and climate adaptation professionals.
+As a resource to state and local governments on climate adaptation and resilience, the Georgetown Climate Center (GCC) partnered with FEMA Region 9 to make the audio series available.

 Hazard mitigation efforts often focus on property and infrastructure, but every community’s most important resource is its people.
 Lucas Zucker, the policy and communications director for the California-based organization Central Coast Alliance United for a Sustainable Economy, or CAUSE, talks about ways communities can support low-income and immigrant populations before, during, and after hazard events.
 Themes: Climate change; disadvantaged communities, equity, and social resilience; mitigation planning (Click here to learn more about FEMA assistance programs and eligibility.)

 Most communities develop numerous planning documents to guide growth and development.
 These plans are often created and adopted in standalone processes, leading to fragmented implementation.
 Tiffany Wise West, the Sustainability and Climate Action Manager for the City of Santa Cruz, California, managed to avoid that trap and developed a Climate Adaptation Plan in conjunction with the city’s Local Hazard Mitigation Plan.
 In this episode, she discusses the benefits and challenges of the plan integration process.
 Themes: climate change; disadvantaged communities, equity, and social resilience; flooding; mitigation planning; urban; wildfire